 COINS BEFORE 1976

-Before delving into the life of David Roth, it is worth taking some time to look at the state of coin magic before him.
+Before delving into the life of David Roth, it is worth looking at the state of coin magic before him.
 T. Nelson Downs became famous, in the very beginning of the twentieth century, performing the classic Miser’s Dream; he would stand on stage and produce handfuls of coins from the air.
 Downs made his coin productions interactive.
 He famously said that the secret to the Miser’s Dream was to “pull the coins from their whiskers,” meaning that instead of simply producing coins from the air he was willing to invade their personal space, reaching behind men’s whiskers, their sleeves, ties, and handkerchiefs.
-Downs also had great skill and his own specialized techniques.
-Readers can look up his “Eureka Pass” in Modern Coin Manipulation (1900) for an impressive example.
-Also, he was a naturally gifted showman whose feats of dexterity were interwoven with a running line of topical humor, political commentary, and bizarre non-sequitors.
+Downs also had great skill and personalized techniques.
+Look up his “Eureka Pass” in Modern Coin Manipulation (1900) for an impressive example.
+Also, he was a gifted showman whose feats of dexterity were interwoven with a running line of topical humor, political commentary, and bizarre non-sequitors.

-At this same time, most likely because of Downs’ tremendous popularity, many similar acts began appearing on vaudeville.
-Mercedes Talma, “The Queen of Coins” performed a coin manipulation act from 1899 until retiring in 1930.
+Because of Downs’ tremendous popularity, many similar acts began appearing on vaudeville stages.
+Mercedes Talma, “The Queen of Coins” performed a manipulation act from 1899 until retiring in 1930.
 She learned sleight-of-hand while working with Servais LeRoy, gaining a great deal of experience as a part of the trio “LeRoy, Talma, and Bosco.”
 Houdini said, “Talma is without a doubt the greatest female sleight of hand performer that ever lived.”

 Allen Shaw was a contemporary of Downs who frequently performed his 6-minute coin act on the same bill as the great Okito.
 Shaw opened with the words, “The dream of a miser . . .
 Money . . .
 How to get it . . .
 At my fingertips . . .
 Watch! . . .
 Look! . . .
 Listen!”
 And while the most familiar way to close a Miser’s Dream act is to produce an exceptionally large, loud volume of coins, Shaw ended his routine by quietly leaning against his table and rolling a coin across his tightly clenched knuckles at increasing speed.
 This might be why Arthur Buckley described Shaw as an artist “whose presentation of magic with coins reminds me of a beautiful poem.”